 Table 5.14.
 Abstract nouns in metaphoric dataset (occurring twice or more)

 Whilst the majority of items do not occur frequently enough to be identified as collocates, the table appears to show flame in a metaphoric context to be associated with a range of abstract concepts and emotions.
-There is a semantic divide between POSITIVE NOUNS (joy, heaven, freedom, faith, devotion, patriotism, revolution and love), and NEGATIVE NOUNS (extinction, war, anger, hate, temper, rebellion and sedition.
+There is a semantic divide between positive nouns (joy, heaven, freedom, faith, devotion, patriotism, revolution and love), and negative nouns (extinction, war, anger, hate, temper, rebellion and sedition.
 It is perhaps more interesting that there are no neutral nouns on the list at all.
 Flame when used metaphorically, is mostly describing the inciting of an emotion or passion, whether good or bad, but never neutral.
 The majority of occurrences (52.38%) of these nouns are in positions R2 (14/42) or R3 8/42).
 Examples of each are listed below:

 (5.5) “…graceful pillars of modesty; but, far from despising them, if the pure flame of patriotism have reached their bosoms…”